Ai Wearables Value-based Care Models 2025

 1. Data Privacy and Security

-The collection and storage of sensitive health data raise significant privacy and security concerns.
-Robust security measures and data governance policies are essential to protect patient data from unauthorized access and misuse.
+The collection and storage of sensitive health data raise significant privacy and security concerns. solid security measures and data governance policies are essential to protect patient data from unauthorized access and misuse.

 • Data encryption: Implementing strong data encryption protocols to protect data in transit and at rest.